mafeiyang/ACTINN/README.md

 # Neural Network Identifies Cell Types in scRNA-Seq

 ## Overview
-NNICT (Neural Network Identifies Cell Types in scRNA-Seq) is a useful tool to quickly and accurately identify cell types in scRNA-Seq.
+NNICT (Neural Network Identifies Cell Types in scRNA-Seq) is a bioinformatic tool to quickly and accurately identify cell types in scRNA-Seq.
 For details, please read the paper:

 ## Prerequisite
 python 3.6